Ahmed-AbouElfetouh/wix-template/README.md

 ## Hi, I'm Ahmed! 👋

 ## 🚀 I'm a front-end developer...

-#  Wix Template
+#  Wix

-## What you will Find in Template

-- Fully Responsive Template.
+I built this project using (HTML, CSS, JavaScript and Bootstrap).

+in that project you will find :

-- Change Navbar Color In Scrolling.
+1- Change Navbar Color In Scrolling.

-- Change Tabs Content
+2- Change Tabs Content.

-- Scroll To the Top Smoothly
+3- Scroll To the Top Smoothly.
-## Tech Stack

-**Client:** HTML, CSS, JavaScript, Bootstrap
+4- Website is fully responsive by [Bootstrap].

 ## For Live Preview [Click Here](https://ahmed-abouelfetouh.github.io/wix-template/)

 ## Project Screenshots

 ![navbar-Scroll.png](https://i.postimg.cc/R01mMz84/navbar-Scroll.png)